mikaelsundell/logctool/README.md

 Introduction
 ------------

-logctool a set of utilities for processing logc encoded images.
+Logctool a set of utilities for processing logc encoded images.
 Test and verification data, including a step chart and color checker grid, can be generated for color space evaluation and testing.

 ![Sample image or figure.](images/image.png 'logctool')